JaTat/hey/_posts/2021-09-19-BWODataServices.md

 ## Configure the SQL user in the XS ADMIn Tool

 Finally I see my OData Service in the XS Admin tool.
 I can configure the Database user with a click on edit.
-I add the SAPHANADB user to the anonymous sql connection.
+I add the SAPHANADB user to the anonymous SQl connection.

 ![Finally the db user for the OData Service can be configured](/assets/img/blog/OData/ODataXS.png)